Natural Ingredients Dictionary (*Beta)

 Please note that this page is still a work in progress page.
 We don’t have everything listed here just yet, but are adding to it regularly.

-While we list every product’s ingredients under the ingredients tabs on each product page, we wanted to go even further and help define each ingredient.
-Within this page you will find short descriptions which link to the trusted source Wikipedia.
-If you have any other questions about ingredients please feel free to contact us at any time.
+While we list every product’s ingredients under the ingredients tabs on each product page, we wanted to go even further and help define and/or give context to the ingredients we use.
+Within this page you will find descriptions and product recommendations when applicable too.

 chamomile